Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: System Model

-We note that the analog processing is separately performed at the APs because the ADCs, RF chains, and phase shifters are installed at the APs.
+We note that the analog processing is separately performed at the APs because the ADCs, RF chains, and PSs are installed at the APs.
 However, $\left\{ \mF_1, \ldots, \mF_L \right\}$ can be generated either at the APs based on their local CSI or at the CPU based on the global CSI.
-In this work, we refer to the former as the SC-HBF scheme and the latter as the C-HBF scheme.
-For the design and optimization of the analog beamformer in terms of both spectral and energy efficiencies, we assume that perfect CSI is available.
+Once the analog combiner is obtained, digital processing can be carried out at the corresponding AP.
+We follow the common assumption in \cite{ngo2017cell, buzzi2017cell} that the digital combining is performed at the APs individually.
+Therefore, in this work, the D-HBF scheme refers to the HBF with analog combiners generated at each AP separately, whereas SC-HBF implies that the analog combiners are computed at the CPU based on the global CSI.
+In this regard, we note that the perfect local/global CSI is not available at neither the APs nor the CPU, respectively.
+Therefore, to perform D-HBF, the AP, say the $l$th AP, treats its own estimated channels $\hat{\mH}_l$ as the true channel and employs it to generate the hybrid combiners $\mF_l$ and $\mW_l$.
+Similarly, in SC-HBF, the CPU exploits the global estimated CSI $\hat{\mH}$ to obtain $\left\{ \mF_1, \ldots, \mF_L \right\}$.